-“I’ve been meaning to email for ages now but have never managed to get round to it!
-I just wanted to say a huge thank you for the gorgeous ceremony that you gave to Faye for her naming day.
-It meant the world to us that you could be there for both of our daughters on their special occasions and so many of our family and friends commented on how nice the ceremony was and how beautiful the words were”
+“We just wanted to say a huge thank you for the gorgeous ceremony that you gave to Faye for her naming day.
+It meant the world to us that you could be there for both of our daughters on their special occasions and so many of our family and friends commented on how nice the ceremony was and how beautiful the words were” (October, 2019)

 What’s in a Naming Ceremony?